eatyourgreens/panoptes-subject-set-util/README.md

 # panoptes-subject-set-util
 A command line utility to manage Zooniverse (Panoptes) subject sets.

+## Installation
+`npm install panoptes-subject-set-util --global` does the trick.
+The `--global` lets you run `ssutil` on the command line.

 ## Description
 The Subject Set Utility implements a CLI to 1) list subjects sets in a project, 2) create linked lists of subjects for sequential pagination, and 3) activate/deactivate subject sets (currently only supported by Old Weather)